shangzhi-hong/missForestFast/README.md

 # missForestFast

+`missForestFast` is a project for a case study for improving existing random-forst-based methods, and added the ability to keep intermediate results for further study the iterative imputation method.

-## Accleration of random-forest-based methods, a case study for iterative missing data imputation
+## Accleration of random-forest-based methods

 [`missForestFast`](https://github.com/shangzhi-hong/missForestFast)
 provides user with the accelerated version of missing data imputation